syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ### Set gradient background

-The SfChat allows customizing the Xamarin.Forms.SfChat Background element with various gradient view as a background customizations.
+you can set the gradient as a background for chat by setting the `SfChat.BackgroundColor` property as a transparent.
+Add the gradient view to grid first child and chat is second child to grid.

 {% tabs %}